ethersphere/ethswarm-nextjs/content/pages/build.md

                   title: Test fairdrive
                   href: "https://fairdrive.fairdatasociety.org/"
                   background: transparent
-                title: fairDRIVE - data store for your users
+                title: Fairdrive - take back control of your data
                 content: >-
-                  Fairdrive is decentralised “Dropbox / Google drive”, running on Swarm.
-A UI for dapp and personal data.
-(D)apps can save and read data from it, which enables users to reclaim, own and manage their data while enabling developers to use it as a white-label and save on development time.
+                  Fairdrive is a decentralised alternative to services like Dropbox and Google Drive, powered by Swarm.
+It provides a user-friendly interface for decentralized applications (dApps) and personal data storage.
+Fairdrive empowers users to take control of their data and allows developers to leverage it to easily add decentralised storage to their dApps.
                 icon: ""
               - template: feature
                 cta:
                   arrow: true
                   type: default
-                  title: Read more
+                  title: Learn more
                   href: "https://fdp.fairdatasociety.org"
                   background: transparent
                 title: Fair data protocol - interoperability
                 content: >-
-                  Swarm imagines a plural future with multiple data stores serving different purposes.
-FDP is the glue between them, enabling interoperability.
-Currently, the project is under intense development.
-The community can contribute to or suggest improvements through Fair data improvement proposals.
+                  Swarm envisions a diverse future with multiple data stores catering to various needs.
+Fair Data Protocol (FDP) acts as the connecting link, facilitating interoperability.
+Presently, the project is in an active development phase, and community members are encouraged to participate by contributing to or proposing enhancements through [Fair data Improvement Proposals](https://github.com/fairDataSociety/FIPs).
                 icon: ""
             type: default
           ctas: []